 Select Forms & Reports from the toolbar.
 Make your election to receive electronic statements and hit submit.
 It is important to remember that you will need to have an email address entered in the Personal Profile screen.

 The maximum contribution dollar amount is set by law and adjusted for inflation annually.
 The 2017 contribution limit (pre-tax contributions plus Roth contributions) is $18,000.
 If you are age 50 or older you may also make an additional catch-up contribution of $6,000 for 2017.

 Congress has passed laws allowing retirement plan participants who are 50 or older to make what are known as catch-up contributions.
-If your plan restricts your annual contributions to an amount less than the maximum federal limit, you may still be able to make a full catch-up contribution of $5,500 in 2014.
-After 2014, this dollar limit may be increased for cost-of-living adjustments.
+If your plan restricts your annual contributions to an amount less than the maximum federal limit, you may still be able to make a full catch-up contribution of $6,000 in 2017.

 Yes.
 But how often you can change the amount of your contribution depends on the rules of your company's plan.
 Generally, plans allow for monthly, quarterly, semi-annual or annual changes.
 Check with your human resources representative or your Union Bank & Trust educator regarding the rules for your company's plan.

 That is up to you.
 When you enroll in a retirement plan, one of the things you have to decide is how you want to invest your contributions.
 Your plan sponsor will give you a variety of options in which you can invest in.
 Your investment elections may include money market funds, bond funds, and equity funds.
 The options available to you will depend on your particular plan.